ITViking/morse-service/README.md

 ### / POST

-Accepts a JSON object containging a property of message ei: {"message": "Hi there..." }
+Accepts a query which would look like this: "HTTP POST /?message=some message you want to send"

 ### /messages